Emile Griffith: Benny Paret

-At this point Ruby Goldstein stepped in, thereby awarding Griffith a win by technical knockout.
-Immediately after the referee intervened, Paret, who had remained on his feet throughout, slowly slid to the floor.
-He was carried from the ring on a stretcher and died ten days later in hospital without regaining consciousness.
-Goldstein had a reputation as a tender-minded referee who stopped bouts at an early stage; admirers said he may have been suffering after-effects from a heart attack.
-Paret's manager was also criticized for not retiring his boxer with a timely throwing in of the towel during the beating.

 Griffith told a television interviewer: "I'm very proud to be the welterweight champion again.
 I hope Paret is feeling very good."
 When the seriousness of the situation become known, Griffith went to the hospital where Paret was being treated and unsuccessfully attempted for several hours to gain entry to Paret's room.
 Following that, he ran through the streets while being insulted by passersby.
 He would later receive hate mail from Paret supporters who were convinced Griffith intentionally killed Paret.

 New York Governor Nelson Rockefeller created a seven-man commission to investigate the incident and the sport.
 Griffith reportedly felt guilt over Paret's death and suffered nightmares about Paret for 40 years.

 The fight, and the widespread publicity and criticism of boxing which accompanied it, became the basis of the 2005 documentary Ring of Fire: The Emile Griffith Story.

 Trainer

 Griffith trained other boxers, including Wilfred Benítez and Juan Laporte of Puerto Rico.
 Both won world championships.
-Griffith, Monzon, Benvenuti, Rodriguez, Tiger, Nápoles and Benítez are members of the International Boxing Hall of Fame.
+Griffith is a member of the International Boxing Hall of Fame.
 In 1979–80, he was in Denmark serving as the coach of the Danish Olympic boxing team.

 Personal life

-In 1971, two months after they met, Griffith married another Virgin Islander Mercedes "Sadie" Donastorg, who was then a member of the dance troupe "Prince Rupert and the Slave Girls".
+In 1971, two months after they met, Griffith married another Virgin Islander, Mercedes "Sadie" Donastorg, who was then a member of the dance troupe "Prince Rupert and the Slave Girls".
 Griffith adopted Donastorg's daughter, but the marriage only lasted a few months.
 After retiring from boxing, Griffith worked as a corrections officer at the Secaucus, New Jersey Juvenile Detention Facility.

 In 1992, Griffith was viciously beaten and almost killed on a New York City street after leaving a gay bar near the Port Authority Bus Terminal.
 He was in the hospital for four months after the assault.
 It was not clear if the violence was motivated by homophobia.

 Griffith was bisexual.
 He was quoted in Sports Illustrated as saying "I like men and women both.
 But I don't like that word: homosexual, gay or faggot.
 I don't know what I am.
 I love men and women the same, but if you ask me which is better ...
 I like women."